Koalas in our backyard

 The Ballina Shire Koala Management Strategy 2016 was adopted by Council at its Ordinary Meeting held on 24 March 2016.
 The Strategy seeks to achieve a self-sustaining long-term koala population in Ballina Shire.

 Part 5 of the Strategy incorporates a Comprehensive Koala Plan of Management (CKPoM) for part of the shire in which an important population of koalas has been identified (as defined under the Commonwealth Government’s Environment Protection and Biodiversity Conservation Act).
-The CKPoM has been prepared in accordance with State Environmental Planning Policy No. 44, the associated guidelines published by (the former) Department of Urban Affairs and Planning (1995) and National Parks and Wildlife Service (1999) as well as a contemporary understanding of koala ecology and management.
+The Ballina Shire Core Koala Habitat Comprehensive Plan of Management (CKPoM) has been prepared in accordance with State Environmental Planning Policy No. 44, the associated guidelines published by (the former) Department of Urban Affairs and Planning (1995) and National Parks and Wildlife Service (1999) as well as a contemporary understanding of koala ecology and management.
 The plan also has regard for the approved Recovery Plan for the Koala in NSW (DECC, 2008).

-In addition to the CKPoM, the Ballina Shire Koala Management Strategy identifies areas of preferred koala habitat, establishes an overarching management framework through koala management precincts and identifies actions Council intends to undertake to advance the vision, aims and objectives of the Strategy.
+The Koala Management Strategy (including the CKPoM) identifies areas of core koala habitat in the shire and establishes associated requirements for development.
+The Strategy also identifies areas of preferred koala habitat, establishes an overarching management framework through koala management precincts and identifies actions Council intends to undertake to advance the vision, aims and objectives of the Strategy.

 Koalas are listed as a ‘Vulnerable’ species under State and Federal legislation.
 This is due to continued decline in koala numbers as a result of land clearing, disturbance of their habitat, attack by dogs and fatalities on roads.